Documentation Index

 export MLX_PROJECT="your-project-name"

-After configuring environment variables, you can use them as follows in SDKs:
+After setting the environment variables, you can use them in the SDK as follows:

 from mlx.sdk.model_registry import ModelRegistryAPI